So…if you have been budgeting for long enough, you might come to the point where there is nothing left to cut.

 That’s what I call profiting from your passion!

-Some things to remember as you get your side hustle on…
+Things to remember as you side hustle

 1. Have a name and a specific purpose for every single dollar that you earn.